trev-dev/webpack-plugin-log-version/README.md

 ```
 * `color`: Choose a different color for the console.log output.
 Can be any browser console compatible keyword or HEX value.
 * `comment`: Add an optional comment to the end of your log
+* `deployedBy`: Include who built/deployed the bundle.
+This can be set to a string or true/false.
+If set to `true` along with `git: true`, the local git config `user.name` is used.
+Default : `false`
 * `git`: Enable git features and the project's branch and commit to the log Default: `true`
 *  `global`: Add an object to the global (window) context that contains the log information.
 Default: `false`
 * `globalName`: change the key for the `global` object.
 Default: `package.name`